-The Webster Institute is currently working on a celestial cartography digitization project.
-Through 2016, staff will digitize and create metadata for approximately 6000 celestial maps.
-The project includes 227 rare books and atlases, containing over 1,000 star charts; 97 works on paper; 58 objects from the scientific instrument collection; and the Carte du Ciel collection of approximately 3,750 prints.
+The Webster Institute is currently working on a celestial cartography digitization project, part of the Collections Access Initiative to bring Adler collections to the broadest possible audience.
+Through 2017, staff will digitize and create metadata for approximately 6000 celestial maps.
+The project includes more than 227 rare books and atlases, containing over 1,000 star charts; 97 works on paper; 58 objects from the scientific instrument collection; and the Carte du Ciel collection of approximately 3,750 prints.
 Dating from the fifteenth through twentieth centuries, the Adler’s celestial cartography focuses on European astronomy, but also includes significant examples from China and the Islamic world.
 The images will be available online in the Adler Collections Catalog.

 The Celestial Cartography Digitization Project has been made possible in part by a major grant from the National Endowment for the Humanities: Celebrating 50 Years of Excellence.

 Any views, findings, conclusions, or recommendations expressed in this project do not necessarily represent those of the National Endowment for the Humanities.